Static vs Dynamic Websites: Which Is Better for SEO?

 - Since dynamic websites have several components to process, dynamic web pages take longer to load.
 In other words, the page load speed isn’t as efficient as static websites, affecting the user experience.

-Both of these websites have their own advantages and disadvantages, so how do we resolve the debate between static vs. dynamic websites?
+Both of these websites have their own advantages and disadvantages, so how do we resolve the debate between a dynamic vs. static website?

 The best website depends on your business requirements.
 Static websites have optimal loading speeds.
 Dynamic websites are more interactive.